ishakir/shakitz-fantasy-football/README.md

 Install all the necessary gems

     (sudo) bundle install

-Install a javascript runtime

-    sudo apt-get install nodejs

-Start the rails server

-    rails server
+Try running the tests to check the environment is sane:

+    bundle exec rake test

 Contributing
 ============

-(*These instructions may be a little outdated and will be re-visited after the beta run is stable)

 We use the standard rails testing frameworks in minitest for unit and rubocop for static analysis, these and a good conversation are the criteria for a commit.
-In order to check that any changes are good run our custom function validation rake task:
+In order to check that any changes are good run first:

+    rubocop -R -a
-    rake validate
+    bundle exec rake test

 We use magic_encoding to insert the UTF-8 header into the ruby files, so if rubocop returns complaining about a missing utf-8 encoding comment, run: